 First used by Avon & Somerset Police foot patrol and mounted officers at Glastonbury Festival, this time Kent Police carried out a full-scale public order training exercise with officers facing petrol bombs and other missiles.

-Kent Police tested the Body Worn Video Wireless Solution to determine whether the equipment would withstand the harsh, sometimes violent environment of front line patrol to establish the level of improvements the system would make to decision making and evidence gathering.
+Kent Police tested the Body Worn Video Wireless Solution to determine whether the equipment would withstand the harsh, sometimes violent environment of front-line patrol to establish the level of improvements the system would make to decision-making and evidence-gathering.

 For the exercise, four digital links from helmet-mounted cameras beamed live video and GPS positions, direct to a command centre.
 Information on the level of hostility being faced would enable support to be deployed to the right place, at the right time.
 The cameras and antennas were fitted to the officers’ public order helmets and other related equipment was worn beneath body armour so that officers could be ‘hands-free’.

 After the exercise, officers wearing the equipment advised that it did not affect their mobility.
 Kent Police reported that image quality was acceptable.
 Chief Inspector Bob Platt, programme manager on the force’s innovations board, reported that even when officers were running with shields there was little degradation on transmitted images.
-Transmission was reliable and Kent Police are planning to pursue the technology.
+Transmission was reliable and Kent Police are planning to continue with the technology.

 Reveal Media and Cobham Tactical Communications & Surveillance developed the Wireless Body Worn Video System for viewing and managing multiple live feeds from body worn cameras, with the ability to handle large quantities of recorded evidence and other media.